WesleyBryie/ChumBucket/wiki/megathread/reading_material_and_elearning.md

 * [archive.org/details/texts](https://archive.org/details/texts) - The Internet Archive's immense archive of ebooks.

-* [gen.lib.rus.ec](http://gen.lib.rus.ec/) aka libgen - Most popular ebook site and provides several mirrors to ebooks including torrents.
+* [libgen.rs](http://libgen.rs/) - Most popular ebook site and provides several mirrors to ebooks including torrents.
 Textbook focused.
 If you have any textbook or any other educational book to share, this is the place.
-For any book not available, make a request in the respective thread in the forums.
+For any book not available, make a request in the respective thread in the forums

  * [libgen.pw](https://libgen.pw/) - Libgen mirror

 * [b-ok.org](https://b-ok.org/) - Formerly known as Bookzz.
-Mirrors Libgen library with better navigation.
+Mirrors Libgen library with better navigation

 * [the-eye.eu/public/Books](https://the-eye.eu/public/Books/) - The Eye's extensive eBooks archive